BonnieMcLean/bonniemclean.github.io/news/_posts/2025-02-27-anatomyiconicity.md

 fewer detected correspondences (C).
 Consistent with this, it was rated 4.8 for subjective iconicity and guessed at 80% accuracy.
 Arrows indi- cate how measures predict (black) and inform (grey) each other.**

-Rating tasks and guessing experiments are pretty well established methods for putting a numeric value on iconicity, but the analytical framework developed in this paper for qualitatively analysing the iconicity of ideophones is novel.
+Rating tasks and guessing experiments are pretty well established methods for putting a numeric value on iconicity, but the analytical framework developed in this paper for qualifying the iconicity of ideophones is novel.
 The table below, table 1 from the paper, shows how it works: